advancedtelematic/aktualizr/CONTRIBUTING.md

       - Wherever possible, automated testing should be used
       - Tests cases should at least exercise all documented requirements
       - If automated testing is not possible, manual test cases should be described
-   * It must be easy for a developer checking out a project to run the test suite based on the information in the README.md file
+   * It must be easy for a developer checking out a project to run the test suite based on the information in the [readme](README.adoc)
    * All code must pass all unit tests before a merge request is made
       - Tests that don't pass should be marked pending (with justification) or should be fixed.
    * All code must pass formatting and static linting tests